visenze/visearch-sdk-ios/README.md

 ```

 ####4.3.1 Selection Box
 If the object you wish to search for takes up only a small portion of your image, or other irrelevant objects exists in the same image, chances are the search result could become inaccurate.
 Use the Box parameter to refine the search area of the image to improve accuracy.
-The box coordinated is set with respect to the original size of the uploading image:
+The box coordinated is set with respect to the original size of the uploading image.
+Note: the coordinate system uses pixel as unit instead of point.

 ```objectivec
 // create the box to refine the area on the searching image